Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

     b. "directory_name" is a placeholder name.
 You can replace it with any directory that is listed when you typed "dir" back in the first step [here](./Setting%20Up%20Your%20Project.md/#navigating-directories).

-    !!! danger
-    !!! warning

-        You must choose a clean directory that has no subdirectories.
-Choosing a directory with existing folders can lead to potential errors.
-(Why?)

     !!! success

         Successfully navigating to a directory using the terminal command "cd" will looking something like this: